-- (a) Define a Java class Node referring to a tile on the map, that could be used by a pathfinding algorithm.
-3 marks - (b) Using Manhattan block distance as heuristic, number the tiles of the map in a way consistent with how the A\ algorithm explores the search space to find a path from the start tile (marked with S) to the finish tile (marked with F). - (c) Suggest a different heuristic to reduce the number of nodes explored by the A\ algorithm.
+- (a) Using Manhattan block distance as heuristic, number the tiles of the map in a way consistent with how the A algorithm explores the search space to find a path from the start tile (marked with S) to the finish tile (marked with F). - (b) Suggest a different heuristic to reduce the number of nodes explored by the A algorithm.
 Will this heuristic be admissible?6 marks - 4.
 Describe the difference between Goal Oriented Behaviour (GOB) and Goal Oriented Action Planning (GOAP) as defined in the lectures.3 marks

-- 5. Suppose that a computer character has three goals: Eat(3); Sleep(3); Go\to\bathroom(2).
+- 5. Suppose that a computer character has three goals: Eat(3); Sleep(3); Go_to_bathroom(2).
 The insistence of every goal is given in the brackets.
 Which of the following actions should the character choose based on the overall utility approach?
 The effect of every action is given in the brackets.

-- Drink-soda (Eat 1; Go\to\bathroom + 1)
+- Drink-soda (Eat 1; Go_to_bathroom + 1)

-- Visit-Bathroom (Go\to\bathroom 4)
+- Visit-Bathroom (Go_to_bathroom 4)

 - Eat-dinner (Eat 3)

 - Take a nap (Sleep 2)